-Neurofeedback (NFB) is a treatment method for the brains, in which a person can learn to get control over his or her brainwaves.
+Neurofeedback (NFB) is a treatment method for the brain, in which a person can learn to get control over his or her brainwaves.
 It is a technique that can readjust (tune) the nervous system, so that a variety of symptoms can be treated.

 Neurofeedback has achieved good results in practice with the treatment of:

 Prior to the treatment, the symptoms are discussed and an EEG recording is done.
-In the EEG can very accurately be seen where the deviating brainwaves are located.
+In the EEG, very accurately can be seen where the deviating brainwaves are located.

-Based on the findings of the intake, a treatment protocol will be drawn up and the results of the intake and the treatment protocol are discussed with the patient.
+Based on the findings of the intake, a treatment protocol will be drawn up and the results of the intake and treatment protocol are discussed with the patient.
 The treatment protocol describes where and which brainwaves will be ‘trained’.
 Then the treatment starts.

 After an intensive treatment period, a person is able to reproduce this state of awareness without the equipment.